wazo-platform/euc-plugins-js-sdk/documentation/docs/mobile.md

 # Customizing the Mobile application

 :::info
-This part is still in development process, changes may happen frequently.
+This part is still in development, changes may occur frequently.
 :::

 ## Adding tabs in the main page